Margarita Salas

 Margarita Salas Falgueras, 1st Marchioness of Canero (30 November 1938 – 7 November 2019) was a Spanish scientist, medical researcher, and author in the fields of biochemistry and molecular genetics.

 She started developing molecular biology in Spain and also worked as an honorary associate professor of CSIC, at the Severo Ochoa Biology Center (UAM).
-In 2016 she became the first women ever to receive the Echegaray Medal, that was given to her by the Royal Academy of Exact, Physical and Natural Sciences (Real Academia de Ciencias Exactas, Físicas y Naturales).
+In 2016 she became the first woman ever to receive the Echegaray Medal, that was given to her by the Royal Academy of Exact, Physical and Natural Sciences (Real Academia de Ciencias Exactas, Físicas y Naturales).

 Salas' discovery of the bacterial virus Φ29 DNA polymerase was recognized by the Spanish National Research Council as the highest-grossing patent in Spain.
 Her cumulative work, as described by The Local in 2019, "invented a faster, simpler and more reliable way to replicate trace amounts of DNA into quantities large enough for full genomic testing."

 She was the first scientific woman ever elected to the Royal Spanish Academy.
 Shortly before her death, she was awarded the 2019 European Inventor Award.
-Salas was raised into the Spanish nobility by King Juan Carlos I in Summer 2008 with the hereditary title of Marquesa de Canero.
+Salas was raised into the Spanish nobility by King Juan Carlos I in Summer 2008 with the hereditary title of Marchioness of Canero.
 Throughout her career in academia, she advised more than 40 doctoral students and published over 200 scientific articles.
 She was an outspoken advocate of women and feminism in science.